webaware/eway-payment-gateway/readme.txt

 = Is recurring billing supported? =

 Not yet.
 I know it can be done but I haven't had a website that needs it yet, so have not written the code for it.
-If you need recurring billing for WP e-Commerce, buy the [Gold Cart plugin](http://getshopped.org/premium-upgrades/premium-plugin/gold-cart-plugin/).

 If you just need a simple way to record recurring payments such as donations, you might want to try [Gravity Forms](http://www.gravityforms.com/) and [Gravity Forms eWAY](http://wordpress.org/extend/plugins/gravityforms-eway/) which does support recurring payments.